 (Photo: courtesy of Dave Voice, Biosecurity New Zealand)

 These caterpillars are black and hairy, with a broad white stripe along each side enveloping the row of black spiracles.
-The head is brown.
+The head is dark brown.

 The species has been found in Australia in :